InsuranceUpdated March 2026

 LowNational avg: $600High

 The Kalamazoo metro tells a specific economic story.
 Lake houses, state fairs, and a quality of life that coastal transplants often describe as 'the secret nobody talks about.'
 On the housing front, this is a buyer-friendly market where your down payment goes further than in most US cities.
-For health insurance, the practical upshot is a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+For health insurance, the practical upshot is a workforce with enough supply to keep prices honest — costs here come in below most national averages.
 That local reality is more useful than any national statistic.

 What Matters Most